plone/documentation/docs/contributing/github-administration.md

 ## Manage topics

-To update the topics of a GitHub repository, go the the repository, i.e https://github.com/plone/plone.batching and click on the cog wheel on the `About` section on the right side of the screen.
+To update the topics of a GitHub repository, go to the repository's URL, such as https://github.com/plone/plone.batching, and click on the {guilabel}`gear icon` on the {guilabel}`About` section on the right side of the screen.

 On the modal that opens up, fill the topics on the `Topics` field.